-1. Evolve to meet the future of hybrid work
+1. Iteratively improve employment experiences and define the future of work

 This article is part of